Client area

 "seti\@home"@example.com

-EmailVerify.NET detects quoted strings and quoted pairs and handle them correctly; if needed, however, you can easily turn this support off by setting the related AllowQuotedStrings property:
+EmailVerify for .NET detects quoted strings and quoted pairs and handle them correctly; if needed, however, you can easily turn this support off by setting the related AllowQuotedStrings property:

-var verifier = new EmailVerifier();
+var engine = new VerificationEngine();

 // Turn quoted strings (and pairs) support off

-verifier.AllowQuotedStrings = false;
+engine.DefaultSettings.AllowQuotedStrings = false;

 Email address internationalization

-EmailVerify.NET detects and supports both internationalized domain names (IDN) and non-ASCII (Unicode UTF-8) local parts, allowing to validate non-US email addresses automatically.
+EmailVerify for .NET detects and supports both internationalized domain names (IDN) and non-ASCII (Unicode UTF-8) local parts, allowing to validate non-US email addresses automatically.

 The component, for example, can easily handle the following valid email addresses: